ondr3j/openwrt-askey-rt4230w/README.md

 Before you proceed, a working UART serial connection to the board must be estabilished.
 Information on the location of the UART interface and pinout is available on the active OpenWRT topic [here](https://forum.openwrt.org/t/askey-rac2v1k-support/15830).
 I have not yet figured out a way to enter TFTP recovery mode using any of the exposed buttons.

 ------
 Using PuTTY or any other terminal emulator with serial capibilities, you will need to stop the autoboot sequence.
-To do this, press **SPACE** repeatedly after you have plugged the power connection to the board.
+To do this, press **SPACE** repeatedly after you have plugged in the power connection to the board.
 If you've succeeded, you will be at the U-Boot IPQ prompt.

 ```
 ...